kevinhenryburke/scalegitbook/invocations/InvocationComplexIO.md

 The obvious option (considering just input, output is the same argument) is to create a class with all these input attributes as member variables and mapping *inputData* to these.
 However this does have the overhead of requiring us to create a custom class.

-Another option we should consider is that *Map<String, Object>* is a valid input and output structure for a service, so can be used as generic multi-parameter IO without the need for creating a custom class.
+Another option we should consider is that *Map<String, Object>* is a valid input and output structure for a service, so can be used as generic multi-parameter I/O without the need for creating a custom class.
 Indeed, I/O in this format is the standard for Omnistudio, the Callable Interface in Apex and it is also handy for integration and dynamic I/O scenarios.

 This too has its drawbacks.
 An invocation using *Map<String, Object>* would not have the same robust type validation as specifying a class and may therefore be more prone to breaking at runtime, especially if components are being developed by different teams and we are dealing the very large attributes sets common in the enterprise.
 However we can't ignore Maps as input or output, the use cases mentioned above are critical to many enterprises so we must be able to handle it, but also we can try to make it more robust.